imasimali/nomadic-phone/README.md

 - **Voice Calls**: Make and receive calls in your browser using WebRTC
 - **SMS Messages**: Send and receive text messages with conversation threading
+- **Push Notifications**: Get notified of incoming calls and voicemails via Pushover
+- **Voicemail System**: Automatic voicemail for unanswered calls with notifications
 - **Simple Auth**: Single password authentication
 - **Clean UI**: Interface built with Material-UI